Jurchen people: Dogs

-Although their Mohe ancestors did not respect dogs, the Jurchens began to respect dogs around the time of the Ming dynasty and passed this tradition on to the Manchus.
+Although their Mohe ancestors did not revere dogs, the Jurchens began to revere dogs around the time of the Ming dynasty and passed this tradition on to the Manchus.
 It was prohibited in Jurchen culture to use dog skin, and forbidden for Jurchens to harm, kill, or eat dogs.
 The Jurchens believed that the "utmost evil" was the usage of dog skin by Koreans.

 Sex and marriage

 Pre-marital sex was probably accepted in lower class Jurchen society since the practice of guest prostitution - providing visitors with sex - did not impede their ability to marry later.
 The Jurchens also allowed marriage with in-laws, a practice considered taboo in Chinese society.
+Abduction marriages were common.

 Burial

 Until recently, it was uncertain what kind of burial rites existed among the Jurchens.
 In July 2012, Russian archaeologists discovered a Jurchen burial ground in Partizansky District of Primorye in Russia.
 Fifteen graves dating to the 12th or 13th century were found, consisting of the grave of a chieftain placed in the centre, with the graves of 14 servants nearby.
 All the graves contained pots with ashes, prompting the scientists to conclude that the Jurchens cremated the corpses of their dead.
 The grave of the chieftain also contained a quiver with arrows and a bent sword.
 The archaeologists propose that the sword was purposely bent, to signify that the owner would no longer need it in earthly life.
 The researchers planned to return to Primorye to establish whether this was a singular burial or a part of the larger burial ground.